 Why Does Visual Content Break Through?

 They say a picture is worth a thousand words.
 This is true.
-We can communicate more information faster with images vs. text.
+We can communicate more information faster with images versus text.
 Since we are sifting through lots of information online, our brains are naturally drawn to the content that gets the message across quickly.
 Images break through the clutter and immediately and quickly communicate messages.

 Why Does It Matter?

 The reality is that images are leading social content for sharing.
-Meaning that images are highly viewed, engaged with, shared, and clicked on in social networks.
+Meaning that images are highly viewed, engaged with, shared, and clicked on social networks.
 If you want your website content shared across visual social networks, you need to have a strong image strategy.
 Many websites, like MarthaStewart.com, report that visual social marketing is the number one source of traffic to their website.

 The lack of images on our website made it difficult for fans to share the report, and having an irrelevant image was limiting the amount of traffic that we were generating from Pinterest and other social networks.
-We added an image to represent the report, and found that traffic to the report page from social media sites increased because there was a relevant image to support the page.
+We added an image to represent the report, and found that traffic to the report page from social media sites increased, because there was a relevant image to support the page.

 How Can You Take Advantage of This Trend?